salcedoe/MtMdocs/docs/volumeProcessing/volumeSegmentation.md

     "Cylinder"    6.2602e+05    195.17    195.17        80        250
 ```

-Now, the region properties table, `rp`, has a column LabelName which can be used to match the Shape to the property.
+Now, the region properties table, `rp`, has a column LabelName which can be used to match the shape to the property.